PhishermanGG/docs/docs/api/v1/introduction.md

 - **401** responses are avoided by providing a valid token in the authorization header when required and by stopping further requests after a token becomes invalid
 - **403** responses are avoided by inspecting required permissions and by not making requests that are restricted by such permissions

-If you have a very large application that may exceed this limit on on a regular or sustained basis, please contact us via ModMail.
+If you have a very large application that may exceed this limit on a regular or sustained basis, please contact us via ModMail.

 ## HTTP Response Codes